Connect with us

 So lets get started!

-The main purpose of using the SQ3R reading strategy is to help students to focus on critical thinking while reading, and this is the teacher’s responsibility to teach the importance of sq3r because many students use a simple method to gain fewer results.
+The main purpose of using the SQ3R reading strategy is to help students focus on critical thinking while reading, and this is the teacher’s responsibility to teach the importance of SQ3R because many students use a simple method to gain fewer results.

-At any student level like a high school student, college student, or university student, By following the technique, this method gives exams with good grades and students can learn to identify the main ideas, get a better understanding and key details of a text, ask themselves questions to deepen their understanding, take notes to aid in retention, and review the material to reinforce their learning.
+At any student level like a high school student, college student, or university student, By following the technique, any student easily understand any content and if the exams in near, this amazing effective study method can get good grades and students can learn to identify the main ideas, get a better understanding and key details of a text, ask themselves questions to deepen their understanding, take notes to aid in retention, and review the material to reinforce their learning.
 The SQ3R strategy is an effective tool for students to improve their reading skills and develop a deeper understanding of the material.

 1. Survey

-A “survey” in SQ3R means looking at the material you will be reading before you start, to get a general idea of what it’s about.
-You can look at headings, main points, and pictures, and quickly read some parts to understand the main topics.
+A “survey” in SQ3R is the 1st step means looking at the material you will be reading before you start, to get a general idea of what it’s about.
+You can look at headings and subheadings, main points, and pictures, and quickly read some parts to understand the main topics and summary paragraphs as well.
 This helps you understand the material better when you start reading it more carefully later on.

 2. Question

 In SQ3R, “Q” means “Question“.
-This step is about asking yourself questions while you read and giving answers according to them.
-It helps you understand the information better and remember it later.
-Asking questions also helps you study and review the material later.
+This step is about asking yourself questions and asking questions yourself is always like as right as rain any questions you read and give answers according to them.
+The information you get and the information you have,if you check is always better with the help of SQ3R.

 3. Read

-The “R” in SQ3R means “Read” which is the first step in 3R.
-This is about reading the textbook and finding the most important information and taking notes and gaining knowledge of anything in the book or any things that you want to read.
-The main goal is to read and understand the material.
+The “R1” in SQ3R means “Read” which is the first step in 3R.
+This is about reading the textbook and finding the most important information and taking notes and gaining knowledge of anything in the book or anything that you want to read. with the based of experience, if you read loudly, you can easily memorize anything you want no doubt read with loud is like a slice of bread and the main goal is to read and understand the material.
 We give you the advice that you should also read the content chapter list that is on the first page.

 4. Recite

-The second R of 3R means, “recite” to recall and summarize the information you just read in the 1st R step.
-After reading and recalling, students can close the book or turn away from the screen and try to remember what they just read.
-This helps you to understand areas of confusion or gaps.
+The second R2 of 3R means, “recite” to recall and summarize the information you just read in the 1st R step.
+After reading and recalling, students should close the book or turn away from the screen and try to remember what they just read and force on their brain. if gaps and confusion are appear before the recite, this will helps you to understand areas of confusion or gaps.

 5. Review